XQuant Extension Tool¶

 About XQuant Extension Tool¶

-This tool calculates the error for each layer by comparing the float model and quantized model, using both models along with the quantization log.
-The results are presented in reports.
-It identifies the causes of the detected errors and recommends appropriate improvement measures for each cause.
-The following are the main components of the XQuant functional extension tool.
+This tool calculates the quantization error for each layer by comparing outputs between the float and quantized models using the quantization log.
+And, it identifies the causes of the detected errors and recommends appropriate improvement measures for each cause.
+Finally, the results are presented in reports.

 Overall Process Flow¶